Nixxx19/TabGrid/README.md

    };
    ```

-**Note**: The extension works perfectly fine without AI configuration - it will automatically use intelligent domain-based grouping as a fallback.
+**Note**: The extension works perfectly fine with the default API key - no configuration needed!
+It will automatically use intelligent domain-based grouping as a fallback if AI is unavailable.

 ## 📦 Permissions